Your Feelings are Wrong! Growing Up with a Narcissistic Parent.

 -Learn to set appropriate boundaries with family members.

--Relieve guilt for wanting to limit contact with family.
+-Feel less guilty for wanting to limit contact with family.

 -Improve communication skills and strengthen romantic relationships.